acrucetta/ankify/README.md

 ## Example

-Here is an example of how to use Ankify to create flashcards from a PDF file named `test.pdf`, this pdf contains the seminal paper on MapReduce by Google.
+Here is an example of how to use Ankify to create flashcards from a PDF file named `test.pdf`, this pdf contains the seminal paper on MapReduce by Google.ac

 `go run main.go ankify test.pdf`